psaia/react-serial-forms/README.md

 Serial Forms aims to accomplish the following goals:

-* [Serialization is based on the naming convention for inputs so created repeater fieldsets and nested repeater fieldsets is a snap.](https://github.com/LevInteractive/react-serial-forms/blob/master/tests/components/test-forms/complex.js)
+* [Serialization is based on the name attribute for inputs so creating repeater fieldsets and nested repeater fieldsets is a snap.](https://github.com/LevInteractive/react-serial-forms/blob/master/tests/components/test-forms/complex.js)
 * Must be easily extendable and work with any type of custom component (date